jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 One day, Sophia handed Frederick a list of items to pick up from the store.
 Frederick’s eyes looked down, his shoulders slouched, like a dog who disappointed its masters.
 Frederick mumbled "I can’t read."

 "My God, well that won’t do!"
 Sophia responded, then continued "Reading is good.
-How else can a person give and receive information from… from… the world!
+How else can a person give and receive information from... from... the world!
 I’ll teach you; we’ll do it together."
 So, Sophia taught Frederick to read.
 Just a few weeks, and he got the basics.
 Sophia performed majic and was overjoyed.

 Frederick even more so!
 Finally, all those markings in the store, on street corners, in books, in newspapers, in the Holy Bible, mean something, a new world!
 Go left, turn right, open, closed, discounted, welcome, and Salvation, all a door to a new world.